threefoldfoundation/www_vdc/content/docs/start-manage/index.md

 ![](./img/11_vdc_overview.png)

 Clicking on the url link of the VDC brings you to a login page.
-Log in using your Threefold Connect App.
+Log in using your ThreeFold Connect App.

 ![](./img/21_vdc_portal_login.png)

 Before starting to run your VDC, a welcome screen is shown, as well as `Terms and conditions`.
-Please have a read and push `Àgree` before continuing.
+Please have a read and push `Agree` before continuing.

 ![](./img/22_vdc_portal_welcome.png)